-East Oxford is a vibrant area of Oxford, attracting residents from all walks of life.
-Situated on the edge of the city of Oxford, East Oxford is the area between the Headington and Iffley roads to the east of Magdalen Bridge.
-It is an area of Oxford with its very own atmosphere and appeals to a wide range of people.
+East Oxford is one of the most vibrant and diverse parts of the city of Oxford, attracting residents from all walks of life.
+Stretching between the Headington and Iffley Roads, just east of Magdalen Bridge and the city centre, this lively area has a character entirely its own, with an atmosphere that appeals to a wide range of people.

 What is it Like to Live in East Oxford?

-Also, the nearby charming villages of Iffley, St. Clements, and Marston share a common allure, featuring period properties and picturesque thatched cottages overlooking the beautiful Oxfordshire countryside.
+Nearby charming villages include Iffley, Iffley Fields, Donnington, Marston, St. Clements, Temple Cowley, Rose Hill and Headington offer more residential pockets featuring period properties and picturesque thatched cottages overlooking the beautiful Oxfordshire countryside.

 Is East Oxford a Nice Place to Live?